quanminh251102/together_we_go/README.md

 ## Project Description

 TogetherWeGo s a mobile application designed to help students share rides to and from campus, reducing transportation costs and promoting a more sustainable mode of transportation.
-The application aims to provide a convenient and affordable alternative to traditional transportation methods, such as driving alone or taking public transportation.
+The application aims to provide a convenient and affordable alternative to traditional transportation methods, such as driving alone or taking public transportation.__
+TogetherWeGo_API is server of this project  ([https://github.com/quanminh251102/together_we_go](https://github.com/kiet-kun/together_we_go_api)).

 ## Member